allatrack/stack-updater/README.md

  _Not recommended on production!!!_

- If the recipe is in a gist file, you can use the command ```python ./updater get GIST_ID```, and it will copy all the files in place.
+ If the recipe is in a gist file, you can use the following command ```python ./updater get GIST_ID```, and it will copy all the files in needed place.
 Be sure to check out the gist's README to see if you need to do any extra configuration.

 ## <a name="save-systemd-command"></a> Save as system command
 Try to create symlink to executable file